dkoontz/robotarms/README.md

 ### Caveats ###

 1. We are using Linq and foreach.
 If this aggravates your hyper-optimizing self and you want to rewrite everything to have absolutely zero memory allocation, patches are accepted.
 RobotArms has shown to be very trivial in our profiling, even on mobile.
-2. Yes, we expect you to use GetComponent EVERY FRAME.
-I'm sure you've all been told how GetComponent is the devil and will make your application slow to a crawl.
-Go profile it, you'll probably be surprised.
-At one point I tried to add some optimizations to RobotArms to cache the component so that each frame you could retrieve it from a dictionary instead of calling GetComponent, turns out the Dictionary's direct lookup (not even TryGetValue) is SLOWER than GetComponent (at least on my system and in my tests), YMMV.
-RobotArms is optimized for programmer efficiency, with all the time you save you can profile your game and **then** go optimize the parts that are **actually** slow.

 ### License ###